jundalisay/spblist/content/en/material/aether-drag.md

 This is why materialists see the random and arbitrary nature of quantum superposition as weird and spooky just because it always escapes their exact predictions and models.

-And so matter-ialists like Newton refute Cartesian Physics, which is quantum-first and based on aethreal vortices, and replace it with his own matter-based Physics, which is regular and predictable.
+And so matter-ialists like Newton refute Cartesian Physics, which is quantum-first and based on aethereal vortices (chakras to the Asian sciences), and replace it with his own matter-based Physics, which is regular and predictable.

 {{< q a="Newton" >}}
 The hypothesis of vortices is problematic.
 It says that the periodic times of the planets [and comets] may obtain the 3/2th power of their distances from the sun.
 I have explained that the motions of the comets are very regular.
 These cannot be accounted for by the hypothesis of vortices as axes because comets have very elliptical orbits